Broken Nature: Design Takes on Human Survival

 So what to do now?

 The first, fundamental step is a radical mindset shift.
 We need to start thinking at all the living entities as one single organism, whose parts are strongly linked with each other.
-From facing big issues like climate change, to (apparently) smaller actions like designing a new product, this
+From facing big issues like climate change, to apparently smaller tasks like designing a new product, this

 “does not only mean finally doing our best to reduce the anthropic impact on the planet, but also abandoning the simplistic vision that continues to separate Nature and Culture, Nature and Urban”.

 Cit.
 Stefano Boeri, President at the Triennale di Milano